dead reckoning definition by Webster's New World

 Webster's New World College Dictionary Copyright © 2010 by Wiley Publishing, Inc., Cleveland, Ohio.
 Used by arrangement with John Wiley & Sons, Inc.

 the finding of a ship's position by an estimate based on data recorded in the log, as speed and the time spent on a certain course, rather than by more precise means, as astronomical observations or Loran

-See dead reckoning in American Heritage Dictionary
+dead reckoning definition by American Heritage Dictionary

-A method of estimating the position of an aircraft or a ship without astronomical observations, as by applying to a previously determined position the course and distance traveled since.
+- A method of estimating the position of an aircraft or a ship without astronomical observations, as by applying to a previously determined position the course and distance traveled since.

-Predictive calculation based on inference; guesswork.
+- Predictive calculation based on inference; guesswork.